RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 AOMP ENHANCEMENTS
 -----------------

 AOMP is a scripted build of LLVM.
 It supports OpenMP target offload on AMD GPUs.
 Since AOMP is a Clang/LLVM compiler, it also supports GPU offloading with HIP, CUDA, and OpenCL.

-The following enhancements are made for AOMP in this release: \* OpenMP 5.0 is enabled by default.
-You can use -fopenmp-version=45 for OpenMP 4.5 compliance \* Restructured to include the ROCm compiler \* B=Bitcode search path using hip policy HIP_DEVICE_LIB_PATH and hip-devic-lib command line option to enable global_free for kmpc_impl_free
+The following enhancements are made for AOMP in this release:

+•	OpenMP 5.0 is enabled by default.
+You can use -fopenmp-version=45 for OpenMP 4.5 compliance

+•	Restructured to include the ROCm compiler

+•	B=Bitcode search path using hip policy HIP_DEVICE_LIB_PATH and hip-devic-lib command line option to enable global_free for kmpc_impl_free

-Restructured hostrpc, including: \* Replaced hostcall register functions with handlePayload(service, payload).
-Note, handlPayload has a simple switch to call the correct service handler function. \* Removed the WITH_HSA macro \* Moved the hostrpc stubs and host fallback functions into a single library and the include file.
-This enables the stubs openmp cpp source instead of hip and reorganizes the directory openmp/libomptarget/hostrpc. \* Moved hostrpc_invoke.cl to DeviceRTLs/amdgcn. \* Generalized the vargs processing in printf to work for any vargs function to execute on the host, including a vargs function that uses a function pointer. \* Reorganized files, added global_allocate and global_free. \* Fixed llvm TypeID enum to match the current upstream llvm TypeID. \* Moved strlen_max function inside the declare target #ifdef \_DEVICE_GPU in hostrpc.cpp to resolve linker failure seen in pfspecifier_str smoke test. \* Fixed AOMP_GIT_CHECK_BRANCH in aomp_common_vars to not block builds in Red Hat if the repository is on a specific commit hash. \* Simplified and reduced the size of openmp host runtime \* Switched to default OpenMP 5.0
+Restructured hostrpc, including:

+•	Replaced hostcall register functions with handlePayload(service, payload).
+Note, handlPayload has a simple switch to call the correct service handler function.

+•	Removed the WITH_HSA macro

+•	Moved the hostrpc stubs and host fallback functions into a single library and the include file.
+This enables the stubs openmp cpp source instead of hip and reorganizes the directory openmp/libomptarget/hostrpc.

+•	Moved hostrpc_invoke.cl to DeviceRTLs/amdgcn.

+•	Generalized the vargs processing in printf to work for any vargs function to execute on the host, including a vargs function that uses a function pointer.

+•	Reorganized files, added global_allocate and global_free.

+•	Fixed llvm TypeID enum to match the current upstream llvm TypeID.

+•	Moved strlen_max function inside the declare target #ifdef _DEVICE_GPU in hostrpc.cpp to resolve linker failure seen in pfspecifier_str smoke test.

+•	Fixed AOMP_GIT_CHECK_BRANCH in aomp_common_vars to not block builds in Red Hat if the repository is on a specific commit hash.

+•	Simplified and reduced the size of openmp host runtime.

+•	Switched to default OpenMP 5.0

 For more information, see https://github.com/ROCm-Developer-Tools/aomp

 ROCm COMMUNICATIONS COLLECTIVE LIBRARY
 --------------------------------------